Claudiu-Lucian Pop: Career

-Bishop Pop, after graduation of the school education and the Biological and Chemical Lyceum, joined the Chemical Faculty of the University of Bucharest in 1990, but one year later he began philosophical and theological studies in Rome, Italy in the Pontifical Romanian College (1991–1999), where he graduated Pontifical Urbaniana University and Pontifical Gregorian University.
+Bishop Pop, after graduation of the school education and the Biological and Chemical Lyceum, joined the Chemical Faculty of the University of Bucharest in 1990, but one year later he began philosophical and theological studies in Rome, Italy in the Pontifical Romanian College (1991–1999), where he graduated Pontifical Urban University and Pontifical Gregorian University.
 During this time he was ordained as priest on 23 July 1995 for the Romanian Catholic Eparchy of Oradea Mare.
 From 1999 until 2007 he served as vice-rector, and subsequently rector of the Romanian Greek-Catholic mission in Paris, France.
 And after that, during 2007–2011, he was a Rector of the Romanian Pontifical College (Pio Romeno) in Rome.

 On 21 November 2011, he was confirmed by the Pope Benedict XVI as an Curial Bishop of the Romanian Greek Catholic Major Archeparchy of Făgăraș and Alba Iulia and Titular Bishop of Mariamme.
 On 8 December 2011, he was consecrated as bishop by Cardinal Leonardo Sandri, Prefect of the Congregation for the Oriental Churches and other hierarchs of the Romanian Greek Catholic Church.

 He was elected the head of the Romanian Greek-Catholic Church by the Synod of the Church on 5 November 2025 and confirmed by Pope Leo XIV at the same day, that was published by the Holy See press office on the next day.

+He was enthroned as the Major Archbishop on 15 November 2025 in the Cathedral of the Holy trinity Blaj the ceremony was attended by the prefect for the Oriental Congregation Claudio Gugerotti as well as the Metropolitan of the Hungarian Greek Catholic Church Fulop Kocsis.